Dual addition formulas: the case of continuous $q$-ultraspherical and $q$-Hermite polynomials: Abstract

 \section{Abstract}

 We settle the dual addition formula for continuous $q$-ultraspherical polynomials as an expansion in terms of special $q$-Racah polynomials for which the constant term is given by the linearization formula for the continuous $q$-ultraspherical polynomials.
-In a second proof we derive the dual addition formula from the Rahman-Verma addition formula for these polynomials by using the self-duality of the polynomials.
-The paper starts with a tutorial on duality properties of orthogonal polynomials in the ($q$-)Askey scheme.
+In a second proof we derive the dual addition formula from the Rahman--Verma addition formula for these polynomials by using the self-duality of the polynomials.
+We also consider the limit case of continuous $q$-Hermite polynomials.